What to do if someone dies in England_ wild flowers

 Prepaid funeral plans allow you to pay for your funeral in advance, relieving your loved ones of the financial burden when the time comes.
 These plans can be tailored to your preferences and budget, providing peace of mind for you and your family.

-For example, at Distinct Cremations, we offer 3 affordable funeral plans that can be paid for over monthly instalments of up to 10 years.
+For example, at Distinct Cremations, we offer a selection of affordable funeral plans that can be paid for over monthly instalments of up to 10 years.
 Spreading out the cost this way breaks it down into small, regular sums that can be factored into your monthly budget.

 Paying from the deceased’s bank account